Our Story · Mukima Manor

 It took years for Leslie to restore the house, using old photographs found in the attic.
 She then began the longer, harder work of giving the land back to nature and planting thousands of trees.
 Seed by seed, season by season, she re-established roughly a hundred acres of indigenous fauna and flora which continues to grow standing at 150 rewilded acres of forest today.

 In January 2006 she opened the doors as a house for rent.
 The proceeds going into the restoration and rewilding project on the land.
-She passed away in August 2020, leaving behind a beautiful story and legacy of doing right by the land and inspiring the next generation of enviromentalists.
+She passed away in August 2020, leaving behind a beautiful story and legacy of doing right by the land and inspiring the next generation of environmentalists.

 Meet The Guardians